 This weekend I’m ending three weeks in the U.K. and I have many good new memories, many of which have to do with places I saw that I had no plans to see.
 How did that happen?

 I wanted to practice being curious on this trip.
 To be more observant so I would maximize every moment.
 That meant that I had to really listen to the people I spoke with, and then ask good open-ended follow-up questions.
 It also meant keeping my senses alert as I was busy doing what I had planned to do.
 I had to be ready to go off schedule.
-In the end, I had a whole lot of unplanned but generally welcome experiences.
-If we and our teams practised being more curious, we might see a lot more creativity in our ministries.
+In the end, I had a whole lot of unplanned but very welcome experiences.
+It made me think that practising curiosity in our teams could be a great way to bolster creativity in our ministries!